-The Market Cycle Investment Management methodology is the sum of all the strategies, procedures, controls, and guidelines explained and illustrated within the pages of "The Brainwashing of the American Investor" --- the Greatest Investment Story Never Told.
+The Market Cycle Investment Management (MCIM) methodology is the sum of all the strategies, procedures, controls, and guidelines explained and illustrated in the "The Brainwashing of the American Investor" --- the Greatest Investment Story Never Told.

-Most investors, and many investment professionals, choose their securities, run their portfolios, and base their decisions on the emotional energy they pick up on the Internet, in media sound bytes, and through the product offerings of Wall Street institutional boiler rooms.
+Most investors, and many investment professionals, choose their securities, run their portfolios, and base their decisions on the emotional energy they pick up on the Internet, in media sound bytes, and through the product offerings of Wall Street institutions.
 They move cyclically from fear to greed and back again, most often gyrating in precisely the wrong direction, at or near precisely the wrong time.

-The MCIM methodology combines risk minimization, asset allocation, equity trading, investment grade value stock investing, and base income generation in an environment whose time frame recognizes and embraces the reality of cycles.
-It attempts to take advantage of widespread "fear and greed" decision-making by others, using a disciplined, patient, and common sense process.
+MCIM combines risk minimization, asset allocation, equity trading, investment grade value stock investing, and "base income" generation in an environment which recognizes and embraces the reality of cycles.
+It attempts to take advantage of both "fear and greed" decision-making by others, using a disciplined, patient, and common sense process.

-This methodology embraces the cyclical nature of markets, interest rates, and economies --- and the political, social, and natural events that can trigger changes in cyclical direction.
-Little weight is given either to the short-term movement of indices and averages, or to the idea that the calendar year is the playing field for the investment "game".
+This methodology thrives on the cyclical nature of markets, interest rates, and economies --- and the political, social, and natural events that trigger changes in cyclical direction.
+Little weight is given to the short-term movement of market indices and averages, or to the idea that the calendar year is the playing field for the investment "game".

 Interestingly, the cycles themselves prove the irrelevance of calendar year analysis, and a little extra volatility throws Modern Portfolio Theory into a tailspin.
-What index or average comes even close in content to your unique portfolio of securities?
+No market index or average can reflect the content of YOUR unique portfolio of securities.

-The MCIM methodology is not a market timing device in any sense of the word, but its disciplines will force managers to add equities during corrections and to take profits enthusiastically during rallies.
-As a natural (and planned) effect, portfolio "smart cash" levels will increase during upward cycles, and decrease as buying opportunities increase during downward cycles.
+The MCIM methodology is not a market timing device, but its disciplines will force managers to add equities during corrections and to take profits enthusiastically during rallies.
+As a natural (and planned) affect, equity bucket "smart cash" levels will increase during upward cycles, and decrease as buying opportunities increase during downward cycles.

-Managing an MCIM portfolio requires disciplined attention to rules that are designed to minimize the risks of investing.
-Stocks are selected from a small, easy to manage, universe of Investment Grade Value Stocks.
-The companies are mostly large capitalization, multi-national, profitable, dividend paying, NYSE companies.
+Managing an MCIM portfolio requires disciplined attention to rules that minimize the risks of investing.
+Stocks are selected from a universe of Investment Grade Value Stocks... under 400 that are mostly large cap, multi-national, profitable, dividend paying, NYSE companies.

 LIVE INTERVIEW - Investment Management expert Steve Selengut Discusses MCIM Strategies - LIVE INTERVIEW